Practices & Meetings

 How do I get to the regatta?

 We travel using university provided minivans.
 When we travel everything is paid for by the team except for food.
 If you have to fill up the van with gas, you can get reimbursed by filling out the reimbursement form, which will be sent out by the Treasurer.
-Ask our Treasurer, Grant Glover if you have questions about reimbursement!
+Ask our Treasurer, Max Ellsworth if you have questions about reimbursement!

 What forms do I need to fill out before I go to a regatta?